Add Some Vitality to Your Cats' Life

 Adding Salmon Oil for Coat and Heart Health

-About three years later, I noticed one of my cats’ coats looked a little dry.
+A few years later, I noticed one of my cats’ coats looked a little dry.
 For that reason — and for the well-documented heart-healthy benefits — I decided to add salmon oil to their diet.

 I’ve written a separate blog covering the benefits and cautions of fish oil for cats titled: